 Luggage

 I did plan to add luggage and there were various choices.
-Honda offered their own branded hard cases that clip onto minimal pannier racks which I thought were excellent.
+Honda offered their own branded kit which included two hard cases that clip onto pannier side racks which I thought were excellent.
+However, there is a catch, a rear carrier must also be fitted to complete the fitting of the side panniers.
+This bumps up the price considerably.
 Then there was the SW-Motech Blaze Pro Saddlebags thrown over the rear seat, with (simple) clip-off bag support rods fitted to the rear foot pegs, which I figured were simple to use.

 Negatives

-So far after running in the Honda NX500 for 650 miles, I have found a few negatives (not deal breakers) -
+So far after riding the Honda NX500 for 1,200 miles, I have found a few negatives (not deal breakers) -

 • The side stand pin is set further back towards the rear wheel in relation to the left foot peg.
 More at Side Stand & Centre Stand.